Coder-soft/Modpack-Download-By-Coder-Soft/README.md

 # Editing , Compiling and Distributing
-*Keep In Mind that you Have to Give Credits In Order To Distribute your Modified Code*
+*Keep In Mind that you Have to Give Credits In Order To Distribute your Modified Coder*

 ## Editing
 **Note** *this code was written in python using tkinter lib and many other make sure to download them after downloading the source*